Panel Discussion: How can Sweden and the Nordics use federated analytics (OMOP) to unlock its health data and attract more studies? Passed

 IQVIA

-With over 25 years of experience as an MBA graduate and international leader in global operational management, business development, thought leadership, quality management, medical affairs, and clinical operations within the CRO industry and pharmaceutical companies.
-I have expertise in the healthcare landscape of payer, provider and governance, global real-world data access, leading pharmacoepidemiology studies, client engagement, database and clinical studies project management, global vendor management, quality management, and organisational change management.
-Overall, my passion is to advance patient outcomes and healthcare settings.
+With more than 25 years of experience as a pharmacist, with an MBA and international leadership in global and local operational management, business development, thought leadership, quality management, medical affairs, and clinical operations within the CRO industry and pharmaceutical companies.
+Particularly, expertise in the healthcare landscape involving payers, providers and governance, global real-world data access, leading pharmacoepidemiology studies, client engagement, database and clinical study project management, quality management, and organizational change management.
+Overall, enthusiastic about improving patient outcomes and healthcare environments.

 Åslaug Helland Panelist